HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking LazyData ...
+*   checking package dependencies ...
 NOTE
     ```
-      'LazyData' is specified without a 'data' directory
+    Packages suggested but not available for checking:
+      'pkgdown', 'emmeans', 'effects'
     ```

 # graper